Early childhood and primary education statistics

 The quality of education may be linked to teaching standards, which in turn are related to the demands placed upon teachers, the training they receive, the roles they are asked to fill and the resources that are made available for them to carry out their tasks.
 Equally, the quality of education may show local or regional variations, related to a variety of socio-demographic factors.

 The number of students found in each of the earliest levels of education varies somewhat between the EU Member States.
-This reflects, to some degree, the demographic structure of each population and also country-specific policies relating to the provision of early childhood development and pre-primary education.
+This reflects, to some degree, the demographic structure of each population and also country-specific policies relating to the provision of early childhood development and pre-primary education, as well as differences in the age at which children should start their compulsory formal education.

-In the EU-28 there were 15.4 million pupils in pre-primary education in 2016.
-The number of pupils in primary education was 1.9 times as high, at 29.1 million.
+In the EU-27 there were 13.7 million pupils in pre-primary education in 2018.
+The number of pupils in primary education was 1.8 times as high, at 24.5 million.

-The strategic framework for European cooperation in education and training 2020 (ET 2020) adopted in May 2009 set a benchmark to be achieved (in the EU-27) by 2020 that at least 95 % of children between the age of four and the age for starting compulsory primary education should participate in early childhood education.
-Overall, this target was reached in 2016, as the share of children in the EU-28 between the age of four and the starting age of compulsory education — which varies between four and seven depending on the EU Member State under consideration —attending school was 95.3 % (see Figure 1), up from 94.9 % in 2015.
-At the lower end of the range, this ratio was 75.1 % in Croatia and also less than four fifths in Slovakia and Greece.
-A total of 13 EU Member States reported in 2016 that they had already achieved the 95 % benchmark: Latvia, Sweden, Hungary, Italy, Germany, Spain, the Netherlands, Malta, Denmark, Belgium, Ireland, the United Kingdom and France (the last two both reporting ratios of 100 %).
+The strategic framework for European cooperation in education and training 2020 (ET 2020), adopted in May 2009, set a benchmark to be achieved (across the whole of the EU) by 2020, that at least 95 % of children between the age of four and the age for starting compulsory primary education should participate in early childhood education.
+This target was almost reached in 2016 and 2017, as the share of children in the EU-27 between the age of four and the starting age of compulsory education — which varies between four and seven depending on the EU Member State under consideration — attending school was 94.9 % (see Figure 1); it fell marginally to 94.8 % in 2018.
+An analysis by EU Member State for 2018 reveals that at the lower end of the range this ratio was 75.2 % in Greece (note that there is a break in series) and was between 80.0 % and 90.0 % in Croatia, Slovakia, Bulgaria, Romania and Finland.
+A total of 14 EU Member States reported that their rate was already above the 95 % benchmark in 2018: Malta, Cyprus, Hungary, Sweden, Austria, Latvia, Germany, Luxembourg, the Netherlands, Spain, Belgium, France, Ireland and Denmark — the last three each reporting ratios of 100 %.

 Number of teachers and pupil-teacher ratios

-There were 1.2 million pre-primary school teachers in the EU-28 (excluding Denmark) in 2016 and 2.2 million primary school teachers.
-Unlike their pupils, there was a large gender imbalance among teachers at these educational levels: men accounted for just 4.0 % of all pre-primary school teachers in the EU and for 15.0 % of primary school teachers.
+There were 1.2 million pre-primary school teachers in the EU-27 (including early childhood educational development for Estonia and Ireland) in 2018 and 2.0 million primary school teachers (including lower secondary education for Slovenia).
+Unlike their pupils, there was a large gender imbalance among teachers at these educational levels: men accounted for just 4.2 % of all pre-primary school teachers in the EU and for 15.1 % of primary school teachers.
 As such, the share of male teachers in the total number of teachers was seen to rise as a function of the educational level in which they were teaching.

-An analysis by sex reveals that the Netherlands and France were the only EU Member States in 2016 to report a share of male teachers in the total number of pre-primary teachers which surpassed 10.0 %, while less than 1.0 % of all pre-primary school teachers were men in 10 of the 27 Member States for which data are available.
+An analysis by sex reveals that the Netherlands and Denmark were the only EU Member States in 2018 to report a share of male teachers in the total number of pre-primary teachers which surpassed 10.0 %, while 1.0 % or fewer of all pre-primary school teachers were men in 11 of the 27 Member States (note that data for Estonia and Ireland include early childhood educational development).

-Among primary school teachers, the share of male teachers also remained well below half, but — with the exception of Slovenia — was systematically higher than the corresponding share recorded for pre-primary education.
-In Slovenia, Lithuania, Hungary and Italy, less than 5.0 % of primary school teachers were men in 2016, whereas in Finland, Sweden, Spain, Luxembourg and Greece the share of male teachers exceeded 20.0 %, peaking at 30.9 % in Denmark (2014 data).
+Among primary school teachers, the share of male teachers also remained well below one third, but was systematically higher than the corresponding share recorded for pre-primary education.
+In Lithuania, Hungary and Italy, fewer than 5.0 % of primary school teachers were men in 2018, whereas in Finland, Spain and Luxembourg the share of male teachers was between one fifth and one quarter; this share was 28.2 % in Greece and peaked at 31.6 % in Denmark.

 One measure which may be used to analyse the quality of schooling is the pupil-teacher ratio, which provides an indication of the average number of pupils there are for each teacher (see Table 3).
-In 2016, pupil-teacher ratios were relatively low — which may generally be considered to be beneficial — in a majority of the EU Member States for early childhood development (subject to data availability), for example, in Germany, Sweden, Slovenia, Croatia, Austria, Spain, Hungary and Cyprus — each had a ratio that was less than 10.0 pupils per teacher.
-However, this level of education did not systematically record the lowest pupil-teacher ratios (among those Member States for which data are available for all three levels of education), with lower ratios reported in Denmark (2014 data), Romania and the United Kingdom (mixed years) for pre-primary education and for primary education.
+In 2018, pupil-teacher ratios were relatively low — which may generally be considered to be beneficial — in a majority of the EU Member States for early childhood educational development (subject to data availability); this may be linked to the specific needs of very young children.
+For example, Denmark, Germany, Sweden, Slovenia, Latvia, Croatia, Austria and Spain each had ratios that were less than 10.0 pupils per teacher for early childhood educational development.
+However, this level of education did not systematically record the lowest pupil-teacher ratios (among those Member States for which data are available for all three levels of education as shown in Table 3), with lower ratios reported in Hungary and Romania for pre-primary and for primary education.

-In 2016, the pupil-teacher ratio for pre-primary education ranged among the EU Member States (no data for Ireland) from a low of 8.6 in Estonia (this ratio also covers early childhood development) up to 17.7 pupils per teacher in the United Kingdom (2014 data), with France (22.6) above this range and Sweden (6.4) below it; Iceland reported an even lower pupil-teacher ratio for pre-primary education (5.3).
+In 2018, the pupil-teacher ratio for pre-primary education ranged among the EU Member States (no data for Ireland) from a low of 6.3 in Sweden up to 16.2 pupils per teacher in the Netherlands, with France (23.3) recording by far the highest ratio; Iceland reported a lower pupil-teacher ratio for pre-primary education (5.1) than any of the Member States, while the United Kingdom reported a higher one (40.6).

-In 2016, the lowest pupil-teacher ratios for primary education were recorded in Greece and Romania, 9.3 and 9.4 pupils per teacher respectively; these were the only EU Member States to report a single-digit ratio.
-At the other end of the range, the highest pupil-teacher ratios for primary education (close to 20 pupils per teacher) were reported in Czechia and France, the latter therefore recording the highest ratios for both pre-primary and primary education.
+In 2018, the lowest pupil-teacher ratios for primary education were recorded in Luxembourg, Greece and Poland, each with a ratio of 9.0-9.6 pupils per teacher; these were the only EU Member States to report a ratio in single-digits.
+At the other end of the range, the highest pupil-teacher ratios for primary education (close to 20 pupils per teacher) were reported in France, Czechia and Romania.
+As such, France recorded the highest ratio for pre-primary education and the joint second highest ratio for primary education.

-Bulgaria was the only EU Member State (mixed reference years or no data for Denmark, Estonia and Croatia) where public expenditure on pre-primary education was higher than public expenditure on primary education in 2015.
-By contrast, in Ireland, the level of public expenditure on primary education (1.4 % relative to GDP) was 20 times as high as that on pre-primary education (under 0.1 % relative to GDP).
-The ratio of expenditure on primary education to expenditure on pre-primary education was also relatively high in the United Kingdom (seven times as high).
-Some of the differences may be explained by different entry ages for primary education.
+Bulgaria and Hungary were the only EU Member States (subject to data availability) where public expenditure on pre-primary education was higher than public expenditure on primary education in 2017.
+By contrast, in Cyprus, the level of public expenditure on primary education (1.9 % relative to GDP) was nearly six times as high as that on pre-primary education.
+The ratio of expenditure on primary education to expenditure on pre-primary education was also relatively high in Greece (nearly five times as high) and Portugal (nearly four times as high).
+Some of these differences may be explained by different entry ages for primary education.

 Source data for tables and graphs